collardeau/react-with-state-props/README.md

 #### resetable `bool` default: `false`

-`resetable: true` will create a handler that will set the state to its initialState.
-For example, `handlers.resetCounter`.
+`resetable: true` will create a action that will set the state to its initialState.
+For example, `actions.resetCounter`.

-## withHandlers `objOf(func)`
+## compoundActions `objOf(func)`

-`withHandlers` takes an object of high-order functions.
+`compoundActions` takes an object of high-order functions.

 Here you can access the newly-created props so you can you create more complex state changes.
 For example, controlling two separate counter states: